-Source: T24 System

 III.E.1.
 BOC Aviation (USA) Corporation

 BOCA Aviation (USA) Corporation (“BOCA”) is a wholly-owned subsidiary of BOC Aviation, based in Singapore.
 BOC Aviation is a leading global aircraft operating leasing company and the largest aircraft operating leasing company headquartered in Asia, as measured by the value of owned aircraft.
 The portfolio of owned aircraft has an average age of fewer than four years, weighted by net book value.
 BOC Aviation has entered into long-term leases for its aircraft, with a weighted average remaining lease term on the owned portfolio of more than seven years.